 A member of the club, Carmen Cruz ’20, said, “There is an Asian studies group on campus, but to have a select group, such as the Japanese cultural club. is really important for people to learn more about the culture and to try out something new.”

-Another member, Fernand Qvyjt ’20, stated that he joined the club because he wanted to find out more about Japan.
-He has “always watched anime” and listened to various Japanese music genres, he said..
+Another member, Fernand Qvyjt ’20, stated that he joined the club because he wanted to find out more about Japan since he has, “always watched anime” and listened to various Japanese music genres.

 The executive board members of the club aim to raise more awareness about Japan’s rich history, literature, culture, and traditions through discussions and activities.
 Kawata, the club president, is particularly excited about sharing the “Seijin Shiki” ceremony, which is the Coming of Age day that marks adulthood in Japan.